 The new “One Stop Shop” regulation is part of the EU VAT reform for e-commerce from July 2021 and leads to a uniform EU VAT return – without individual delivery thresholds.
 Here you can find out what changes for online sellers, which adjustments to the VAT regulations were made and how the OSS works.

 Until July 2021, the Mini One Stop Shop (MOSS) was an electronic system allowing service providers supplying telecommunications, broadcasting and electronic (TBE) services to consumers in the EU to declare and pay VAT due in all EU Member States in one single Member State.

-From 1st July 2021, the MOSS scheme will be extended to all business-to-consumer (B2C) services taking place in EU Member States where the supplier is not established (storing goods).
+From 1st July 2021, the MOSS scheme was extended to all business-to-consumer (B2C) services taking place in EU Member States where the supplier is not established (storing goods).
 This new One Stop Shop (OSS) will apply also to all distance sales of goods within the EU and to certain domestic supplies of goods facilitated by electronic interfaces under certain conditions.
 What is more, another new scheme will be created for the declaration and payment of VAT on distance sales of low value goods imported from outside of the EU, called the Import One Stop Shop (IOSS).

 What are the key benefits of OSS?

 We are told that the OSS is designed to simplify the European VAT return filing system for businesses, and indeed on the long term that most likely would be the case.
 In the short term though, while the tax offices are setting up the registration process and businesses are getting registered and learning about the new laws, it may feel a little bit more complicated for you.

 - One way it would simplify things for you in the future would be by eliminating the need for VAT registration in EU countries you sell, but do NOT store goods in.